-(2) These amounts represent the aggregate grant date fair value for option awards for fiscal year 2018 and 2019, respectively, computed in accordance with FASB ASC Topic 718.
+- (1) These amounts represent the aggregate grant date fair value for option awards for fiscal year 2019 and 2020, respectively, computed in accordance with FASB ASC Topic 718.
 The grant date fair value of performance awards is determined based on the probable outcome of such performance conditions as of the grant date.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 11 to our Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2018 and 2019.
-Options were granted during the year ended December 31, 2019 to Spiro Rombotis, Paul McBarron and Dr. Judy Chiao in the amounts of 25,409, 13,503, and 14,229, respectively.
-Performance-based restricted stock units were also granted during the year ended December 31, 2019 to Spiro Rombotis, Paul McBarron and Dr. Judy Chiao in the amounts of 6,750, 3,500, and 3,750, respectively.
-Performance-based options were granted during the year ended December 31, 2018 to Spiro Rombotis, Paul McBarron and Dr. Judy Chiao in the amounts of 3,125, 3,020, and 2,567, respectively, the value of such awards as of the grant date assuming that the highest level of performance conditions will be achieved is \$80,450, \$77,769, and \$66,104, respectively.
-As certain performance criteria were deemed to have been met in 2019, performance-based options granted in 2017 and 2018 vested in the amounts of 1,500, 1,250, and 1,062, respectively, for each of Spiro Rombotis, Paul McBarron and Judy Chiao.
-As certain performance criteria were deemed to have been met in 2018, performance-based options granted in 2017 and 2018 vested in the amounts of 1,500, 1,250, and 1,062, respectively, for each of Spiro Rombotis, Paul McBarron and Judy Chiao.

-- (3) Consists of the following for all executive officers: Payments for private medical and health insurance, life insurance and permanent health insurance; and matching contributions made under the Company's U.S. 401(k) Plan and U.K. Group Personal Pension Plan. - (4) Mr. McBarron's compensation was translated from British pound sterling to the U.S. dollar using the exchange rates of 1.2760 as of December 31, 2018 and 1.3185 as of December 31, 2019.
-The difference in Mr. McBarron's salary between 2018 and 2019 is due solely to the exchange rate difference.
-Mr. McBarron did not receive a salary revision in 2019.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 11 to our Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2019 and 2020.
+Options were granted during the year ended December 31, 2020 to Spiro Rombotis, Paul McBarron, and Mark Kirschbaum in the amounts of 175,000, 120,000, and 120,000, respectively.
+Performance-based restricted stock units were granted during the year ended December 31, 2019 to Spiro Rombotis and Paul McBarron in the amounts of 6,750 and 3,500, respectively.
+As certain performance criteria were deemed to have been met in 2019, performance-based options granted in 2017 and 2018 vested in the amounts of 1,500 and 1,250, respectively, for each of Spiro Rombotis and Paul McBarron. - (2) Consists of the following for all executive officers: Payments for private medical and health insurance, life insurance and permanent health insurance; and matching contributions made under the Company's U.S. 40 1(k) Plan and U.K. Group Personal Pension Plan. - (3) Mr. McBarron's compensation was translated from British pound sterling to the U.S. dollar using the exchange rates of 1.3185 as of December 31, 2019 and 1.28337 as of December 31, 2020.
+The difference in Mr. McBarron's salary between 2019 and 2020 is due solely to the exchange rate difference.
+Mr. McBarron did not receive a salary revision in 2020. - (4) Dr Kirschbaum joined the Company on October 23, 2020.